 There are many other questions you can use as titles, depending on your offerings and the goal of your quiz.

-For instance, you can create a quiz “Should You Hire a Business Coach?”.
+For instance, you can create a quiz on hiring a Business Coach.
 The format is different from those above, but it can also be very high-converting.

 Why do it backwards?
 Because it’s easier to come up with relevant questions once you know what they lead to.